OUR STORY - it all began with Tony....

 In 2016, I founded the ADNP Kids Research Foundation to accelerate and lead the global research efforts needed to find treatments and a cure for ADNP syndrome.
 The foundation supports a global community of families and a growing team of researchers dedicated to finding treatments and a cure for all children and adults with ADNP syndrome.

-The story begins with the birth of twins Rocco and Tony, a joyous occasion for our family.
-However, within hours of his birth, Tony began to experience a series of medical complications that would plague him for the rest of his life.
-Initially, it was his heart that caused concern, but soon, he began to experience a host of other problems with his brain, vision, and overall development.
+Our story begins with the birth of our twins Rocco and Tony, a joyous occasion for our family.
+However, within hours of their birth, Tony began to experience a series of medical complications that would plague him for the rest of his life.
+Initially, it was his heart that caused concern, but soon, he began to experience a host of other problems with his brain, vision, and overall global development.

 For the first four years of his life, Tony spent much of his time in and out of hospitals, undergoing numerous surgeries, including two open-heart surgeries.
 His parents watched as he fell further and further behind developmentally, unable to eat, swallow, walk, or talk like his twin brother.
 Eventually, he was diagnosed with a range of conditions, including profound intellectual delays, level 3 autism, severe apraxia of speech, non-verbal communication, seizures, strokes, and brain degeneration.